-Tight hip flexors are something that a lot of people struggle with and there are a lot of ways how to know if you have tight flexors.
-It can cause a lot of discomforts and even lead to other issues like lower back pain if left untreated.
+Tight hip flexors are something that a lot of people struggle with and there are many ways to know if you have tight flexors.
+It can cause a lot of discomfort and even lead to other issues like lower back pain if left untreated.
 They’re common in many individuals, especially those who sit at desks all day, stand on their feet all day or do a lot of activities that require bending forward.

 These muscles are vital for many reasons:

 - you can use them to lift your knees and bend forward

 - they help you run faster by extending your legs faster

 - they also help protect your pelvis from injury.

 If you have tight hip flexors, you may find it difficult to: